Overview

 Our group uses transmission electron microscopy and electron energy loss spectroscopy to understand nanomaterials and devices at the atomic scale.
 Using recent advances in aberration-corrected electron microscopy, we aim to image the structure, bonding, electronic, optical properties of materials with unprecedented precision.
 Together, this research aims to harness the incredible insights of atom-by-atom microscopy to design novel nanomaterials and devices.

-Advanced electron microscopy methods
+Advanced electron microscopy methods: ptychography and more

-How do we push electron microscopy beyond generating “pretty pictures” to extract structural, chemical, and dynamic behavior of materials with single atom precision?
-Our group develops new microscopy techniques, such as 4D Scanning Transmission Electron Microscopy, electron ptychography, and electron spectroscopy.
-To interpret these data, we often reach across disciplines to borrow techniques from machine learning, biological imaging, image recognition to develop new algorithms for processing electron microscopy and spectroscopy data.
+To interpret these data, we often reach across disciplines to borrow techniques from machine learning, biological imaging, and computational imaging to develop new algorithms for processing electron microscopy and spectroscopy data.
 We have used these algorithms to reconstruct the 3D structure of materials a single layer thick, pick out and measure the statistical distributions of single dopants, and track each atom in a glass as it bends and breaks.
+Recently, we used generative AI to train machine learning models to identify and classify millions of atoms in electron microscopy data (npj Computational Materials 2023).